068scar/SCAR-H-YT/README.md

 1. Download this repo as a ZIP file.
 2. Extract the ZIP file you just downloaded.
 3. Go to `chrome://extensions` in your browser. *Make sure you have Developer Mode activated.*
-4. Click "Load Unpacked" and select the folder that you extracted (called `survivio-plus-master`)
+4. Click "Load Unpacked" and select the folder that you extracted (called `SCAR-H YT-master`)
 5. Read the [setup instructions](https://pastebin.com/raw/Y8bsbCcF).
 5. Open [surviv.io](http://surviv.io).